gazebosim/docs/tools/branch_comparisons.md

 * **C**: Citadel
 * **D**: Dome
 * **main**: main branch

-> SDFormat is a special case where the release branches should be compared against `merge_N_M_reference` branches instead of other release branches.
-  Be sure to update those branches before using for comparison.

 Library | B ➡️  C | C ➡️  D | D ➡️  main
 ------- | ------ | ------ | -------